theresa-de-ocampo/azure-documentation/playground/msal-react/README.md

 - Audience (`aud`) = just your client app
 - ID token is interpreted by the client.
-- Useful if you just want to know who the use is (e.g., display the name).
+- Useful if you just want to know who the user is (e.g., display the name).
 - `idToken` can't be decoded by [jwt.io](https://www.jwt.io/).
 Use [jwt.ms](https://jwt.ms/) instead.

 ## How to Run